Seven Reasons to Have a First Look on your Wedding Day

 3. Privacy.

 It’s a moment you can enjoy together, alone.
 As the guests of honor you’ll have places to be, and a timeline to keep up with.
-Yes – your day will be filled with your favorite people, but there won’t be much opportunity for just the two of you together.
+Yes – your day will be filled with your favorite people, but there won’t be much opportunity for just the two of you to spend time together.
 Having a First Look guarantees a few moments of privacy on your wedding day.
 Some couples even choose to exchange personal vows during this time (in lieu of the ceremony), which makes for really unique and intimate photos.

 4. Nerves.

 Let’s face it: your wedding day is kind of a big deal.
 There’s a lot going on – the result of months of planning and decision-making.
 Of course you want it to be perfect!
-No matter how your emotions may be running, any nerves will melt away the moment you see each other (pinky swear!!).
+No matter how your emotions may be running, any nerves will melt away the moment you see each other (pinky swear!).
 We’ve seen it time and time again.
 First Looks are one of my favorite things to photograph for this reason.

 5. More photos!